Information for Researchers

 Spring cycle grants are funded based on scientific review.
 The following categories are available in the Spring Cycle.
 For eligibility and application information, please follow the category links below.

-Due to the impact of Covid-19 on fundraising, St. Baldrick’s will be only be offering Scholar and International Scholar grants in the 2022 Spring grant cycle.
-2023 announcements will be made when available.St.
+Due to the impact of Covid-19 on fundraising, St. Baldrick’s will be only be offering Scholar, International Scholar, and Research Grant in the 2023 Spring grant cycle.
+2024 announcements will be made when available.St.
 Baldrick’s Scholars

 - The two (2) year Scholar (Career Development) Award, with an option for three (3) additional years based on progress,is meant to help develop the independent research of highly qualified individuals still early in their careers.
 Recipients are called St. Baldrick’s Scholars.
 Up to $110,000/year, two-year minimum.